anson-vandoren/protoglot/README.md

 the Babel fish, bablfsh nourishes itself on the detrius of the internet and excretes made-up events into Cribl Stream while also absorbing the unconscious mental frequencies emitted by Cribl Stream.

+# How do I use it?

+## Building

+- TODO: Add detailed instructions for building.
+For now, you'll need a Rust toolchain installed, and then from the repo root, run `cargo build --release`.
+The resultant binary will be in `target/release/bablfsh`.

+## Running

+- Better configuration to come, but for now either run the binary or `cargo run` from repo root.
+A config file will be expected in `./config/default.json5` or `.config/local.json5` (JSON5 is a superset of JSON).
+  See the included `./config/default.json5` for an example configuration.

 # Components:

 ## Emitters